-When selecting the most appropriate course of treatment for you, your provider will consider several factors.
-These include your age, the location, size and prevalence of the damaged veins.
+When selecting the best course of treatment for you, your provider will consider several factors.
+These include your age, the location, size and number of the damaged veins.
 Any past history of treatment or or venous disease will also be considered.

 Patients should not have sun exposure for 6 weeks, should not exercise for 3 days, and must wear compression stockings for 3 days.